CodersSquad/c-word-reverser/README.md

 General instructions
 --------------------
-1. Submit your code to your personal fork.
+1. Use the  `word-reverser.c` file for your code
-2. Use the  `word-reverser.c` file for your code.
+2. Don't forget to test your code before submission
-3. Have fun and don't forget the next section.
+3. Submit your code to your personal fork

 Test Suite
 ----------